 Because a HELOC is a loan secured by the value of your home, it often comes with a much lower interest rate than unsecured borrowing options.
-Orion’s HELOC loan rate starts at 1% APR for 6 months.
+Orion’s HELOC loan rate starts at an introductory rate of 5% APR for 6 months.

 A HELOC can also include fewer upfront obligations – Orion pays the closing costs for HELOC borrowers.

 And, mortgage and HELOC interest paid is tax deductible, while credit card interest is not.

 How much credit can I get through a HELOC?

 Every situation is different, and the only way to know your credit limit with certainty is to apply.
 But you can roughly estimate your home’s current equity as the difference between the appraised value of your home and your mortgage balance.

 The most common reason homeowners take out a HELOC is for home improvements.
 You might use the funds to renovate a kitchen or bathroom, add outdoor features like a pool or landscaping, paint the exterior of your home, or remodel dated rooms.
 All of these changes can help to increase your property value in the long run, making a HELOC an even better investment.